sildur/arrbot/README.md

 sonarr/radarr keys/url etc. Once that is done you need to populate allowed_chat.
 This will be the group_id that you had the bot join, you can get this by sending a message to the group chat the bot is in, then going to the following url https://api.telegram.org/botAPITOKENHERE/getUpdates You will get some json that has the chat_id in it.
-Put this into bot.py (at some point ill move this to the dlconfig).
+Put this into the dlconfig as well.
 Then rename dlconfig.example to dlconfig.cfg.
 Then you can start using the bot.
-Just run the program with python3 bot.py.
+Just run the program with nohup python3 bot.py.
 It will then log to tgbot\_api.log

 The two commands available are /tv and /movie inside of telegram.
 This will log to tgbot\*log.